afontainec/chinchay-docs/docs/docs/overview.md

   When you use the [Chinchay Command Line Interface](./cli) to create migrations it will use this.
 For more information on migrating with knex go to the [documentation](http://knexjs.org/).

-### Why postgres and not another database system?
+### Why postgresQL and not another database system?

 To be honest, just because.
-PostgresQL is one of the most popular databases and it seemed like a good starting point.
+PostgreSQL is one of the most popular databases and it seemed like a good starting point.
 At the moment we are working to make Chinchay compatible with mysql and other databases, actually if you are a database expert help us out making Chinchay compatible with more databases!

 ## REST API